Fort McHenry: Today

 As of 2015, restoration efforts began to preserve the original brick used in construction of the Fort, primarily through mortar replacement.

 On August 26, 2020, when due to the COVID-19 pandemic a normal Republican National Convention could not be held, vice president Mike Pence held his acceptance speech at Fort McHenry after being nominated for a second term as vice president of the United States.

+On November 21, 2025, Fort McHenry was closed temporarily due when construction workers unearthed what appeared to be unexploded ordnance.
+It was safely deposed of, and the fort reopened the next day.